Personal Injury Lawyer Serving Indiantown

 Step 6: Speak to a Personal Injury Attorney

 An experienced personal injury lawyer can help you navigate the complications of establishing a case, settlement negotiations and will strive to obtain the compensation you deserve.
-Remember that you only have four years to file a lawsuit against the other party.
+Remember that you only have two years to file a lawsuit against the other party.
 Contact the legal team at Frankl Kominsky Injury Lawyers.
 We offer a free initial consultation and legal guidance as to your options.Most Common Injuries Following a Personal Injury Accident

 Personal injury accidents can result in mild, moderate, and serious injuries.
 Some common injuries include: